 By: Mahdi Alosh, Revised by Allen Clark

-Example of contents of modules 2-3 through year 1,2 and 3
+Example of contents of parts 2-3 through year 1,2 and 3

 Ahmed EI-Shareif is a native Arabic speaker from Egypt.
 He obtained his Master of Arts in Teaching Arabic as a Foreign Language from SOAS, University of London.
 He also attended several workshops run by the Authors of Al-Kitaab in Texas University, USA and London.